 Top anti-theft elements include RFID blocking panels and slash-resistant straps, which are useful in cities where theft runs rampant.
 That said, zipped bags (or zippered compartments) should be used in any city as a way to ensure pickpockets don’t get their sticky fingers on your belongings and valuables.

 Keep in mind that money, credit cards, wallets and cell phones should never be kept in an open area or outside, unzipped pockets (which are better used for water bottles and guidebooks); not only can they be snagged by opportunistic thieves, but they could simply fall out of your bag.

 The best daypacks for travel are made with quality materials and craftsmanship.
 Ideally, your day pack travel bag will be constructed with durable fabrics (like ripstop nylon) designed to withstand inclement weather conditions.
 Additionally, the material should be stain-resistant – and it also helps if it is washable.

 Water – in the form of rain, sea or even splashing by the pool – is also something to be concerned with; it can ruin expensive electronic devices, like phones and cameras (which can put a big damper on your trip!).
 However, a water resistant or waterproof travel daypack can keep that from happening.

 Beyond all of the technical aspects of a well-designed day pack, one thing to seriously consider before purchasing a travel bag is comfort.
 Not only does the bag itself need to be comfortable to wear physically (padded shoulder straps are a must!), but it should be a pack that you are also at ease with regarding accessibility and style.

-For example, a travel day backpack may not be ideal if you are someone who constantly reaches for contents inside your bag.
+For example, a travel day backpack (rather than a sling bag) may not be the best bag for sightseeing if you are someone who constantly reaches for contents inside your bag.
 And, while a fanny pack for travel is suitable for some tourists, if it is simply not your style then you should choose a different type of bag.